Section 1: Introduction

 For mission churches on Indian reservations, the situation was the opposite.
 Instead of preserving culture, mission churches encouraged Indians to give up all signs of their traditional culture.
 Ironically, missionaries also preserved Indian languages through their efforts to translate scriptures and hymns into native languages.

-Most of the great religions of the world were represented in North Dakota’s pioneer communities.
+Many of the great religions of the world were represented in North Dakota’s pioneer communities.
 Catholics and Protestants were prominent in both urban and rural communities.
 Jewish congregations formed at Painted Woods, near Devils Lake, Wing, Grand Forks, Fargo, Bismarck, and Ashley.
 (See Image 2) Muslims who emigrated from Syria or Lebanon gathered in three areas of the state, though only the group at Ross was large enough to establish a mosque.